What Happens During Your Free Workers’ Comp Evaluation?

 Step 5: You Decide What to Do After Your Workers’ Comp Evaluation Ends

-Our free, no-obligation workers’ comp evaluation does exactly what we promise and nothing else.
-That means we match you with an attorney who evaluates your case for free using only the info you provided.
+Our free, no-obligation case review does exactly what we promise and nothing else.
+That means we match you with an attorney who evaluates your claim for free using only the info you provided.
 Once that happens, deciding whether to move forward or use that same attorney is 100% up to you.
-Don’t want to file a claim at all after you speak with an attorney?
+Don’t want to file a claim at all after you speak with a workers’ compensation attorney?
 No problem!
-Want to use a different lawyer than the one who called to complete your free workers’ comp evaluation?
+Want to use a different attorney than the one who calls you?
 That’s okay, too.
-Only you can decide how and whether to move forward with your case.
+Only you can decide how and whether to move forward with your workers’ compensation case.

-Since 2012, hundreds of thousands of people have completed a free workers’ comp evaluation through our website.
+Since 2012, hundreds of thousands of people have requested a free workers’ comp evaluation through our website.
 We have never charged any money for this service and never will.
+However, a 2018 study found injured employees with attorneys got 5x as much money vs. those without representation.

 What Happens if Your Workers’ Comp Evaluation Says You Don’t Qualify for Help?

-We can only match you with workers’ compensation attorneys who pay to join our nationwide network.
+We can only match you with attorneys who belong to our nationwide network.
 So, there’s always chance we don’t have anyone nearby who can complete your workers’ comp evaluation for free.
-And if you already have a workman’s comp lawyer, then unfortunately, we can’t help you with your case.
+And if you already have a workman’s comp lawyer, then unfortunately, we can’t offer second opinions on case.

 If you suspect a workplace safety violation led to your injury, report it to the proper authorities.
 You can do this online at the Occupational Safety and Health Administration (OSHA) website or call 1-800-321-OSHA.
-You can also file a whistleblower complaint if you believe your employer illegally fired you for requesting workers’ comp benefits.
+You can also file a whistleblower complaint if you believe your employer illegally fired you for filing a claim.

-Ready to see if you may qualify for legal assistance?
-Then click the button below to start your free workers’ comp evaluation online now:
+Ready to see if you may qualify for expert help?
+Then click the button below to start your free online benefits quiz now:

 Get Your Free Benefits Evaluation